This month we’d like to talk with you about Preschool Vision for children ages 2 – 5.

 - Frequently rubbing their eyes

 - Short attention span for the child’s age

 - Turning of an eye in or out

 - Difficulty with eye-hand-body coordination when playing ball or bike riding

 - Avoiding coloring activities, puzzles and other detailed activities

-If you notice any of these signs in your preschooler, we encourage you to set up a comprehensive eye and vision examination with us.
+If you notice any of these signs in your preschooler, our eye doctors in Chesapeake encourage you to set up a comprehensive eye and vision examination with us.

 Understanding the Difference Between a Vision Screening and a Comprehensive Eye & Vision Examination